 But the reverse also holds true.
 If you’re a young driver looking to cut the cost of car insurance, you could do worse than add a more experienced driver as a named driver to your policy.
 Car insurers will like the fact that, at least some of the time, your car may be driven by a lower-risk driver.

 If you add someone to your policy who’s a similar risk to you – perhaps a friend or partner of a similar age, with a similar driving record – you may find it doesn’t affect your premium much.

 How much does named driver car insurance cost?

-There’s no clear-cut answer to this, as it depends who you add as a named driver and when you add them.
+There’s no clear-cut answer to this as it depends on who you add as a named driver and when you add them.